Omanshu209/Omanshu209/README.md

   </p>

   <pre>
 When it comes to game development, I enjoy using Pygame in Python to bring my ideas to life.
 I've created several projects, experimenting with different game mechanics and graphics.
-Additionally, I'm well-versed in app development using Kivy and KivyMD, allowing me to design and build interactive and visually appealing applications.
+Additionally, I'm well-versed in app development using Android, Kivy and KivyMD, allowing me to design and build interactive and visually appealing applications.
   </pre>

   </details>